 Reasonable Alternative Proposed Impact on the Sustainability Appraisal 1.
 OTIVNEW Land at Seven Crosses Hill, 7.69ha for 184 dwellings.
 A full appraisal of this site is provided in annex 3 and a summary matrix is provided below.
 A representation was made during the Local Plan Review Proposed Submission consultation which put forward a site of '7.69ha; provides logical sustainable expansion of Tiverton, in light of uncertainty with EUE masterplanning.
 Site enclosed by established boundary planting, with scope to reinforce boundary trees/hedges to maintain 'soft' green edge to this part of town.
 No viability issues, no significant on or off-site abnormal development costs, and can contribute to land supply'.

-This alternative site is not preferred given that there are a number of constraints to the site including topography and highways access.
-Although access is achievable, work would require significant excavation and would constrain the delivery of the expected yield.
+Changes to the Plan · This alternative site is not preferred given that there are a number of co onstraints to the site including topography and highways access.
+Although access is achievable, work would require significant excavatio n and would constrain the delivery of the expected yield.